RealDaniG/AEGIS/AEGIS.wiki/Web-UI.md

 ## Real-time Visualization

-While the web interface provides API access, the real-time visualization is currently terminal-based.
-The visualization tools display:
+The web interface provides a comprehensive dashboard with:

 ### Sacred Geometry Network
 - 13-node icosahedron structure with central pineal node